Loading...

 1. There must be an agreement upon a common agenda

-For the collective impact model to work, multiple organizations must abandon their individual agendas to serve one common agenda.
-All participants must have a common understanding of the problem, and they must mutually agree on how to solve it.
+For the collective impact model to work, multiple organizations must abandon their agendas to serve one common agenda.
+All participants must have a common understanding of the problem and mutually agree on how to solve it.

 2. There must be a shared measurement system.

 A common set of performance measures must be used to collect data.
-This ensures that all organizations are aligned and accountable to one another.
-This also allows all entities to learn from each other’s failures and successes.
+This ensures that all organizations are aligned and accountable to one another and allows all entities to learn from each other’s failures and successes.

 3. Participants must engage in mutually reinforcing activities.

-By mutually reinforcing activities, each organization’s expertise is leveraged as part of the overall.
-Using the power of collective action, various member activities are coordinated through a mutually reinforcing plan of action.
+By mutually reinforcing activities, each organization’s expertise is leveraged overall.
+Using the power of collective action, various member activities are coordinated through a mutually reinforcing action plan.

 4. Participants must maintain open and continuous communication.

-In order for group members to remain committed to their goals, open and continuous communication is essential.
-Keeping communication lines open also builds trust between participants and ascertains each organization’s commitment to their mutual objectives.
+Open and continuous communication is essential for group members to remain committed to their goals.
+Keeping communication lines open also builds trust between participants and ascertains each organization’s commitment to its mutual objectives.

 5. A backbone organization must be formed.

-One of the most important defining features of the collective impact model is the existence of a centralized infrastructure known as the ‘backbone organization’.
+One of the most important defining features of the collective impact model is a centralized infrastructure known as the ‘backbone organization.’
 The backbone can be a single person, organization, or steering committee that aims to represent all participants.

-Apart from coordinating the efforts of all participating entities, the backbone must also build a culture that encourages communication and information sharing, while resolving conflicts to allow trusted relationships to emerge among participants.
+Apart from coordinating the efforts of all participating entities, the backbone must also build a culture that encourages communication and information sharing while resolving conflicts, allowing trusted relationships to emerge among participants.

 The backbone’s role is varied.

-Most of the critiques about the collective impact model are based on the understanding that the approach did not learn enough from already existing collaborative approaches to providing solutions for complex problems.
+Most critiques of the collective impact model are based on the understanding that the approach did not learn enough from existing collaborative approaches to provide solutions for complex problems.

-Most critics of collective impact stress that it does not put enough emphasis on strengths-based approaches, policy and system change, equity, community engagement, and existing research and models of practice.
+Most critics of collective impact stress that it does not emphasize strengths-based approaches, policy and system change, equity, community engagement, and existing research and practice models.

 See Related: Investing in Carbon Credits: Do They Leave an Impact?